Why Wound Care?

 Treating Radiation Damage

 Big advances have been made in cancer treatment, including the use of radiation therapy.
-While radiation treatment saves lives, it also can leave patients with long-term tissue damage.
+While radiation treatment saves lives, it can also leave patients with long-term tissue damage.

 Hyperbaric oxygen therapy has dramatically changed the conventional approach to repairing radiation-damaged tissue.
 It has been shown to stimulate capillary growth, fibroblastic proliferation, and collagen synthesis in irradiated bone and soft tissue.
 It is the only therapy known to reverse the vascular compromise responsible for late radiation effects.

 Patients with soft-tissue injuries require comprehensive wound management.
 Pain, nutritional deficiencies, pathologic fractures, and oral cutaneous fistulas are some of the complications from radiating bone and soft tissue.
 Wounds occurring in irradiated tissue respond extremely well to hyperbaric oxygen therapy.

 If you’re interested in pursuing hyperbaric treatment, you should consult your family physician or other primary health-care provider.